How does service learning work?

 What are the benefits of service learning?

-Students can discover connections between classroom and community, learn though applied experiences, explore career choices, and become more actively involved in the community.
+Students can discover connections between classroom and community, learn through applied experiences, explore career choices, and become more actively involved in the community.

 How does this program differ from volunteerism?